 "We are pleased that the government has set out a clear position on key issues and it looks as though the Bill is a good move in the right direction."

-When asked what the practical impact of the bill might be, a company spokesman said: "I think those questions will be better answered once we've seen the detail of the full Bill."'Vacuum of uncertainty'
+When asked what the practical impact of the bill might be, a company spokesman said: "I think those questions will be better answered once we've seen the detail of the full Bill."

 Over at Npower, owned by the German RWE group, the boss Volker Beckers struck a less enthusiastic tone, describing the government announcement as only "pragmatic".